Proper Patola: Release

-The version for Namaste England was written and performed by Badshah and Aastha Gill.
-The film stars Arjun Kapoor, Parineeti Chopra and Badshah.

 Success

 Three weeks after the video's release it passed a million views.
 On the Punjabi Music TV Channel 9x Tashan this song caught the first position on Top 10 Chart.
-Proper Patola also hit the first position at iTunes India Chart by passing Honey Singh's Bring Me Back on 23 August 2013.
+"Proper Patola" also hit the first position at iTunes India Chart by passing Honey Singh's "Bring Me Back" on 23 August 2013.

 Promotion

-Diljit Dosanjh and Badshah decided to promote Proper Patola more than social network and TV, so they decided to premiere the song in movie theaters in major cities of Punjab, including Ludhiana, Amritsar, and Jalandhar.
+Diljit Dosanjh and Badshah decided to promote "Proper Patola" more than social network and TV, so they decided to premiere the song in movie theaters in major cities of Punjab, including Ludhiana, Amritsar, and Jalandhar.